Pigmy Rattlesnake Care Sheet

 Carolina pigmy rattlesnake.

 Pigmies are available from many classified websites and reptile shows.
 Shows are the best place to acquire a new pigmy rattlesnake since the cost of legally shipping a venomous reptile is quite high.
-Wild caught specimens are typically the most abundant and take quite well to captivity.
+Wild caught specimens are typically the most abundant and take quite well to captivity with species specific snake supplies and husbandry.
 However, as with any wild caught reptile, there are many potential health problems.
 Also, some subspecies are protected by law in parts of their range.
 Dusky and Carolina pigmies are being captive bred in good numbers and usually readily available.
 Newborn pigmies can be very difficult to get started, so unless you have the experience, patience, and resources required, it is best to look for well established babies.
 Whatever you decide, choose a snake that looks alert, free of any visible defects, and outwardly healthy.

 Averages right around two feet, although some dusky pigmies have been recorded over 30 inches.